History of Cryptocurrency

 Bitcoin and the first practical blockchain

-In 2008, a person or group of people under the pseudonym Satoshi Nakamoto published a white paper describing the digital currency Bitcoin and its supporting blockchain technology.
-This was the first practical application of blockchain, where it was used as a decentralised and distributed registry of all transactions on the Bitcoin network.
-The concept of Proof of Work allowed the network to achieve consensus in a decentralised manner, ensuring a safe and secure system.
+In 2008, a person or group of people under the pseudonym Satoshi Nakamoto published a white paper describing a digital currency called Bitcoin and its main constituent, blockchain.
+It was the first pragmatic use of blockchain-a decentralized, distributed registry of all transactions recorded in the Bitcoin network.
+The idea here for achieving consensus in this decentralized network was proof of work, which made it safe and secure.

-With the success of Bitcoin, attention to blockchain has increased dramatically.
-Developers and researchers began exploring other potential applications of the technology beyond cryptocurrencies.
-In 2013, Vitalik Buterin proposed the creation of Ethereum, a platform that expanded the blockchain’s uses by introducing “smart contracts.”
-These self-executing contracts encoded in the blockchain allowed for the automated execution of agreements without the need for intermediaries, paving the way for the creation of decentralised applications (DApps).
+The success of Bitcoin increased attention to blockchain drastically.
+The other potential uses of the tech behind cryptocurrencies were explored by developers and researchers.
+In 2013, Vitalik Buterin proposed the making of Ethereum-a platform that would extend the uses of the blockchain via “smart contracts.”
+These self-executing contracts, encoded in the blockchain, allowed for automated execution of an agreement without using any intermediaries; thus, the building of decentralized applications was born.

 Blockchain beyond finance